swiss-ai-center/a-guide-to-mlops/presentation/README.md

    Studio.
 The value is not the tools; it is the workflow they can reuse on their own experiment.

-3. Contribute — the guide is open source.
-Stars, issues, and pull requests on github.com/swiss-ai-center/a-guide-to-mlops help us improve it.
-If they hit a pain point during the workshop, that is exactly the feedback we need.
+3. Star — if the guide was useful, star the repository on GitHub.
+This helps others find it and gives us a signal that the work is valuable.

 Cycle back to the promise: "You started with a notebook stuck on one machine.
 Now you know how to take a model to production — and keep it healthy."